 Expand your online brand

-If you haven’t already done it, then creating LinkedIn, Twitter, Facebook and Google+ pages are a good place to start.
+If you haven’t already, creating LinkedIn, Twitter and Facebook pages are a good place to start.
 Take it a step further by creating a website that reflects your personal brand.
 WordPress has some great free tools for creating a comprehensive profile, where you can not only show off your experience but also share any projects or content.

 Don’t just build your profile and then expect the offers to come rolling in.
 Interaction online is a big part of getting your brand and name out there.
 Connect with recruiters on LinkedIn, follow influencers on Twitter and contribute to online conversations that relate to the industry you want to work in.

 A great way to get your personal brand noticed is to create unique content.
-If you love writing you could start a blog on your personal website, and LinkedIn now offers users the chance to write articles for the site via their profile.
+If you love writing you could start a blog on your personal website; LinkedIn now offers users the chance to write articles for the site via their profile.